Songtech-0912/ThreeFifteen-App/README.md

 ThreeFifteen is an open-source school bus status tracker, built for my high school, [GHS](https://ghs.greenwichschools.org)

-**Note:** for ThreeFifteen admins, see [here](https://songtech-0912.github.io/ThreeFifteen-App/admin-v2/) for the admin login, for students of GHS, see [here](https://songtech-0912.github.io/ThreeFifteen-App/client-v2/) for the client
+**Note:** for ThreeFifteen admins, see [here](https://songtech-0912.github.io/ThreeFifteen-App/admin-v2/) for the admin login and contact me for the password; for students of GHS, see [here](https://songtech-0912.github.io/ThreeFifteen-App/client-v2/) for the client.
+The app is designed to be used by one admin, though unlimited clients may connect.

 ## Features